-I style myself as the “CEO of $SMRT” because I have a creator coin, $SMRT.
-I don’t shill it, promise outrageous rewards, benefits, or massive growth with it, or reward $SMRT coin holders with publicity.
+I style myself as the “CEO of $SMRT” because I have a creator coin, $SMRT, on the Rally platform.
+I don’t shill it excessively, promise outrageous rewards, benefits, or massive growth with it, or reward $SMRT coin holders with publicity.
 My creator coin is something that helps people participate in what I do, get special insight, and get specific benefits.

 The exclusive access NFT I mentioned above in the consulting section is created and managed via Rally.